Menards Store Brand Faucets (Plumbworks & Tuscany) Review & Rating Updated: 03/31/18

 Like its main competitors the company sells a number of in-house brands, many manufactured by Menards-owned companies.
 Midwest Manufacturing, for example, makes Ultra Deck composite decking, Master Craft doors, steel roofing and siding, roof and floor trusses, landscape blocks, composite fencing, Pro Rib pole barns and, Custom Craft solid surfacing countertops.

 Menards' in-house faucet brands are Plumbworks and Tuscany faucets.
 Plumbworks is a collection of lower-end faucets, fixtures, fittings and accessories, many seemingly styled in the 1970s.
 Tuscany the name given to Menards' mid-range faucet and fixture line that includes sinks, toilets, and bath hardware as well as faucets.

 Menards' does not manufacture its own faucets but buys off-the-shelf faucets from Chinese manufacturing companies, re-packaged to sell under one of the Menards' in-store brands.
 Most Menards' faucets are available from other sellers under different model names.
-For example, LDR industries, a well known distributor of plumbing products to the remodeling industry, sells a similar faucets under its LDR brand.
+For example, LDR industries, a well-known distributor of plumbing products to the remodeling industry, sells similar faucets under its LDR brand.